minprog/quality/aspects/comments/index.md

         printf("%d %s of beer on the wall.\n\n", b - 1, s2);
     }

-This example is also nice because it demonstrates splitting up a function's code into three separate parts.
+This example also nicely demonstrates splitting up a function's code into three separate parts.
 The second and third part get their own summarizing comment that explains, in plain English, what the code will do when run.

 ## Cleaning up